Fit a spatial regression model using eigenvector spatial filtering (ESF).

 Eigenvector spatial filtering (ESF) is a method for spatial regression analysis.
 ESF is extensively covered in Griffith et al. (2019).
 This function implements the methodology introduced in Donegan et al. (2020), which uses Piironen and Vehtari's (2017) regularized horseshoe prior.

-ESF decomposes spatial autocorrelation into a linear combination of various patterns, typically at different scales (such as local, regional, and global trends).
-By adding a spatial filter to a regression model, these spatial autocorrelation patterns are shifted from the residuals to the spatial filter.
+By adding a spatial filter to a regression model, spatial autocorrelation patterns are shifted from the residuals to the spatial filter.
 ESF models take the spectral decomposition of a transformed spatial connectivity matrix, \(C\).
-The resulting eigenvectors, \(E\), are mutually orthogonal and uncorrelated map patterns.
+The resulting eigenvectors, \(E\), are mutually orthogonal and uncorrelated map patterns (at various scales, 'local' to 'regional' to 'global').
 The spatial filter equals \(E \beta_{E}\) where \(\beta_{E}\) is a vector of coefficients.

 ESF decomposes the data into a global mean, \(\alpha\), global patterns contributed by covariates \(X \beta\), spatial trends \(E \beta_{E}\), and residual variation.
 Thus, for family=gaussian(),